10ko/angular-template/README.md

 ## To Run:

-Make your changes and run:
+Run:

 - `$ grunt watch`

+and make your changes.